Best Budget Electric Bike of 2020

 The Ancheer Folding is a quality folding e-bike and an impressive value.
 While it can't quite compete with more traditional non-folding models in terms of its ride quality, it performed surprisingly well across all of our other rating metrics and tests.
 It arrives mostly assembled with minimal setup required, and it can easily be folded to reduce its size for storage or transport.
 The 250W rear hub motor provided relatively quick acceleration to its top throttle speed of 17.5 mph, along with three pedal assist modes with a good range of pedaling support.
 Considering the bike's small wheels, folding design, and 288Wh battery, we were quite impressed with its distance range of just over 15 miles in full-electric/throttle mode.
 The battery also has a handle for easy removal, plus the bike comes with front and rear fenders to help keep you dry.

 While it does offer folding convenience, the Ancheer Folding does require tools to remove the handlebar to get it to its most compact size.
 The folding design, along with its 16-inch wheels, also give it a less stable ride quality than the larger wheeled competition.
 Additionally, the controls and display leave a bit to be desired despite their functionality.
-Despite those concerns, we still feel that this bike is an impressive value worthy of our Best Buy Award.
+Beyond those concerns, we still feel that this bike is an impressive value.

 Read review: Ancheer Folding 16-inch